Vigitant/startup/README.md

 somewhat perplexed at how files of different language types interact with each other.
 Thankfully, learning all of this interesting stuff is one of the things I really enjoy about computer science.

+Startup HTML and CSS notes:

+Man, people weren't kidding when they said that alignment in CSS is a patience tester.
+I was able to get things oriented in a way that looks good to me now, but I spent a lot of time and I'm still not done.
+I suppose it stems from there being so many options for alignment built into CSS, which ultimately is a good thing, but compared to the relative simplicity of other basic functions, it's definitely a hurdle.

+One of the nice things about working on something that I'm interested in and came up with on my own is that I can decide what features to roll out and at what pace.
+It took a lot of work to get my page having the basics, but I can now tinker with it to implement other pages and elements without, hopefully, having to redo what I've already got solid.